 If you want to start web development, you can follow these tips as a beginner:

 You’ll eventually need to focus your knowledge and training on a certain field to advance your career.
 All Web Developers tools may be broken down into one of three broad groups, i.e., Front-End, Back-End, and Full Stack Developer tools.
 Any part of a website or app that the end user sees and uses is “client-side” development, and this is where a Front-End Developer comes in.
 A Back-End Developer creates and modifies code on the “server side” of websites.
-A Full-Stack Developer can build and maintain websites from both the front and back ends.
+A Full-Stack Developer can build and maintain websites from both front-end web development and back-end web development.

 A strong portfolio is essential for finding work as a web developer.
 In this online portfolio, you may flaunt your many accomplishments in web design.
 Don’t be daunted by this next stage; we realize you’re just starting.
 You’ll have almost all you need for a portfolio by the time you finish your education and training.
 Even preliminary or practice projects might find a place in your portfolio.
 Your portfolio may be published on any number of hosting websites.

 To learn more quickly and effectively, equip yourself with the appropriate resources before you begin.
-The good news is that you only need four simple tools to get started: a web browser, a text editor, some CSS pre-processors, and a CMS.
+The good news is that you only need four simple tools to get started: a web browser, a note-taking app, a text editor, some CSS pre-processors, and a CMS.

 Looking for the best development tools for beginners?
 Try these tools: